Lordmichael1/Lordmichael1/README.md

 - 👋 Hi, I’m Michael Godwin
-- 👀 I’m love basketball
+- 💞️ I’m love basketball
-- 🌱 I’m currently learning frontend development
+- 🌱 I'm a front-end developer
+- ✨ HTML, CSS, React, REDUX, JavaScript
-- 💞️ I’m looking to collaborate on projects
+- 👀 I’m looking to collaborate on projects
-- 📫 How to reach me on WhatsApp: +2349016591960
+- 📫 E-mail: mickeygodwin07@gmail.com

 <!---
 Lordmichael1/Lordmichael1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.